Well-Posedness for Dean-Kawasaki Models of Vlasov-Fokker-Planck Type: Derivation of equations of fluctuating hydrodynamics

 for $i = 1, \ldots, n$, where $x_t^i \in \R^d$ and $v_t^i \in \R^d$.
-Here $B_t^i$ are independent Brownian motions.
+Here $W_t^i$ are independent Brownian motions.
 We describe the evolution with a probability measure

-where $\delta$ denotes the Kronecker delta.
-We test with smooth functions $f \in C^\infty_c(\R^d \times \R^d)$.
+This seems very natural, but marks the crucial departure from previous work~\cite{Cornalba2021a,Cornalba2019a,Cornalba2020a} on such systems, where reduced models, where position and time are the only independent variables.
+We chose a description of the system by a density which depends on the position and the velocity of the particles, $(x,v)\in \R^d\times \R^d$.

+In the physics literature, the derivation given by Dean~\cite{Dean1996a} for purely diffusive particles now applies the It\^o formula for the measure $\tilde \mu_t(x) = \sum_{i=1}^n \delta_{x_t^i}$.
+This results in an expression which is not closed, as the noise depends on the position of the individual particles $\delta_{x_t^i}$, rather than $\tilde \mu_t$.
+In a clever but non-rigorous step, this noise is replaced with a statistically identical one, which has the same correlations as the noise obtained in the It\^o formula.
+This resulting noise is $\nabla_x \cdot (\sqrt{\mu_t} \dot W_{x,t})$, where $W_{x,t}$ is vector-valued space-time white noise.
+This noise term is the ``Dean-Kawasaki noise'' of pure diffusion, i.e., the analogue of~\eqref{intro.VLPDK} for pure diffusion, with $\gamma=1$.

+We provide here a rigorous derivation, for the second order Langevin equations~\eqref{deriv-a}--\eqref{deriv-b}.
+To this behalf, we test with smooth, compactly supported functions $\varphi \in C^\infty_c(\R^d \times \R^d)$.
+We write $\langle \mu_t, \cdot \rangle$ for the space-velocity integral against $\mu_t$.
 In the following formal calculation, the second equality uses~\eqref{deriv-a}, \eqref{deriv-b} and the stochastic chain rule from It\^o calculus.
 In the third equality, $\nu_t$ is the second marginal of $\mu_t$, i.e., $\nu_t(V) = \mu_t(\R^d,V)$: